-Co-occurring illnesses can be difficult to diagnose due to their complexities.
+Co-occurring disorders can be difficult to diagnose due to their complexities.
 Symptoms overlap and many factors contribute to them (biological, psychological, social).
 When someone seeks and receives treatment for a mental illness, it’s common for others to go unaddressed.
 This not only makes an already difficult recovery even more so, it increases risks of hospitalizations, suicide, homelessness, incarceration, and other illnesses.

 The integrated approach eliminates treatment barriers and makes for a more seamless rehabilitation process.
 For example, prescribing psychotropic medication becomes safer when the prescribing doctor is involved in the client’s detox and recovery process.

-…Is intensive inpatient integrative care where both illnesses are treated at the same time and receive the same level of care.
+The most effective treatment for co-occurring disorders Is intensive inpatient integrated care where both illnesses are treated at the same time and receive the same level of care.
 Followed by long-term aftercare and support.
 Inpatient care may include a medical detox, group and individual therapy, and medication management.

-Thankfully, co-occurring illnesses treatment options are becoming more prevalent.
+Thankfully, treatment options for co-occurring disorders are becoming more prevalent.
 Though many are pricey, they often take insurance and are willing to work with you along the lines of a sliding payment scale.
 I almost made the mistake of writing off a facility because it looked too expensive.
 But I took a chance.
 And somehow the stars aligned.
 With the help of my family, my insurance and a sliding payment scale, I was able to attend 41 days at an inpatient co-occurring illnesses rehab facility.
 And that was the start of my new life.

 Obviously, inpatient programs simply are not feasible for everyone.
 And that’s okay.
 There are outpatient programs, individual and group therapy, peer support groups, Alcoholics Anonymous, Narcotics Anonymous, and other alternative options.